Kumzha/Java/README.md

 Edit number1
 ----------------------------------------------------------------------------------------------------------

 Started learning object oriented languages recently.
-Mainly focused on understanding the syntax of Java, and the possibilities of object relations
+Mainly focused on understanding the syntax of Java, and the possibilities of object relations, working on a Code, that does not specificaly do anything yet, just to test out features of java important.
+End goal is to create a simulation of an animal ecosystem.

+Estimated finish 2024.05.07

 Edit number2